This new League program puts League student artists in classrooms and community venues to teach underserved students the language of art.

 Art program growth continues for Parks Afterschool students through League scholarships.
 Read more about how the League introduces young people to the world of art.

 The Lincoln Square Neighborhood Center (LSNC) Afterschool and Summer Camp Programs offer young students "inspiration and the opportunity to learn, play and make friends."
 Seeds of the League is proud to be part of LSNC's artist programming for children.

 Seeds of the League has also embarked on a unique partnership with the NYC Parks Department and Chashama Gallery.
-League artists teach children year-round at four of the Parks recreation centers (J. Hood Wright, Al Smith, Hunts Point, and Herbert Von King).
+League artists teach children year-round at four of the Parks recreation centers (Al Smith, Hansborough, J. Hood Wright, Hunts Point and Tony Dapolito).
 In June 2013, Anita Durst, Founder of Chashama Gallery, displayed the artwork of the young artists in this growing program.

 Support Seeds of the League

 To support Seeds of the League, or to learn more about program, contact Denise L. Greene at 212-247-4510, ext.
 130 or e-mail firstname.lastname@example.org.

 You may also donate to Seeds of the League by using the PAY PAL button below.
 When asked to "review your donation" please enter "Seeds" where it says "Please specify any gift instructions."
 Thank you.

 |The League's lecture and exhibitions programs, Permanent Collection, LINEA, and Exhibition Outreach Program are supported in part with public funds from the New York City Department of Cultural Affairs.